-The Company entered into an agreement with DOE pursuant to which the Company paid DOE \$50.0 million in June 1998 in consideration for a commitment by DOE to assume responsibility for a certain amount of depleted UF(6) generated by the Company over the period from the Privatization up to 2005.
+USEC entered into an agreement with DOE pursuant to which USEC paid DOE \$50.0 million in June 1998 in consideration for a commitment by DOE to assume responsibility for a certain amount of depleted UF(6).
+The agreement relates to depleted UF(6) generated by USEC over the period from the Privatization up to 2005.

 The State of Ohio issued a Notice of Violation in September 1993 to DOE which alleged DOE violated the State's hazardous waste regulations in its failure to determine whether depleted UF(6) stored at Portsmouth constituted a hazardous waste.
 DOE has recently signed a consent order with the State of Ohio which permits it to continue to manage depleted UF(6) for ten years while evaluating alternative management options.
-The Commonwealth of Kentucky and the State of Ohio have made similar oral inquiries to the Company with respect to whether depleted UF(6) constitutes a hazardous waste.
-The Company believes, and DOE and NRC have also both taken the position, that depleted UF(6) is a source material and therefore not a hazardous waste subject to RCRA.
-Although neither Kentucky nor Ohio has taken any further action relating to this matter, there can be no assurance that the EPA or Kentucky or Ohio will agree with the position taken by DOE and NRC, and if not, the storage of UF(6) at the GDPs could constitute a violation of RCRA.
+The Commonwealth of Kentucky and the State of Ohio have made similar oral inquiries to USEC with respect to whether depleted UF(6) constitutes a hazardous waste.
+USEC believes, and DOE and NRC have also both taken the position, that depleted UF(6) is a source material and therefore not a hazardous waste subject to RCRA.
+Although neither Kentucky nor Ohio has taken any further action relating to this matter, there can be no assurance that the EPA or Kentucky or Ohio will agree with the position taken by DOE and NRC.
+If they do not agree, the storage of UF(6) at the plants could constitute a violation of RCRA.